-- 7.29 The retail and town centres Core Strategy policies relate to implementing: - strategic objective 1 by contributing to regeneration and securing physical and socio-economic change - strategic objective 4 by contributing towards economic activity and local businesses - strategic objective 11 by contributing towards community well-being.
+- 7.31 The retail and town centres Core Strategy policies relate to implementing: - strategic objective 1 by contributing to regeneration and securing physical and socio-economic change - strategic objective 4 by contributing towards economic activity and local businesses - strategic objective 11 by contributing towards community well-being.

-- 7.30 The Council recognises it has an important role to play in encouraging retailing and town centre development.
-It must provide an adequate framework to enable the retailing industry to establish and maintain appropriate town centre facilities in a way that meets the needs of residents and retail businesses in a good environment, accessible to all. - 7.31 Planning Policy Statement 6 (Planning for Town Centres) (PPS6) outlines the Government's key objectives for town centres (this covers city, town, district and local centres).
-This includes enhancing consumer choice by providing a range of shopping, leisure and local services, which allow genuine choice to meet the needs of the entire community and particularly socially excluded groups, as well as improving accessibility and ensuring new development will be accessible and well serviced by a choice of means of transport (118).
-In delivering this objective, the Council should actively promote growth and manage change in town centres, define the network and a hierarchy of centres, each performing their appropriate role to meet the needs of their catchment, and adopt a pro-active plan led approach. - 7.32 The Spatial Strategy showed how the role and function of Lewisham's town centres, local neighbourhood centres and local parades will be enhanced and protected and defined the retail hierarchy.
+- 7.32 The Council recognises it has an important role to play in encouraging retailing and town centre development.
+It must provide an adequate framework to enable the retailing industry to establish and maintain appropriate town centre facilities in a way that meets the needs of residents and retail businesses in a good environment, accessible to all. - 7.33 Planning Policy Statement 4 Planning for Sustainable Economic Growth (PPS4) outlines the Government's key objectives for town centres (this covers city, town, district and local centres).
+This includes enhancing consumer choice by providing a range of shopping, leisure and local services, which allow genuine choice to meet the needs of the entire community and particularly socially excluded groups, as well as improving accessibility and ensuring new development will be accessible and well serviced by a choice of means of transport.(114) In delivering this objective, the Council should actively promote growth and manage change in town centres, define the network and a hierarchy of centres, each performing their appropriate role to meet the needs of their catchment, and adopt a pro-active plan led approach. - 7.34 The Spatial Strategy showed how the role and function of Lewisham's town centres, local neighbourhood centres and local parades will be enhanced and protected and defined the retail hierarchy.
 The Council wishes to see a range of local services provided as close to people's homes as possible located throughout the borough as well as maximising the role and function of larger town centres.
 This will reduce the need to travel, supports local businesses and retains expenditure within Lewisham.
 The Core Strategy policy seeks to implement this objective and ensure Lewisham's town centres can diversify and expand their user markets and provide opportunities related to cultural development, speciality retailing, the evening economy and small business uses.
-The Core Strategy policy: - establishes the retail hierarchy - locates and promotes any identified retail expansion in existing town centres - designates core areas primarily for shopping uses and secondary areas for shopping and other uses and appropriate management of both types of area - provides a policy framework for maintaining, managing and enhancing local and neighbourhood shopping, and the night time economy - supports farmers and street markets. - 7.33 The policy is in accordance with PPS6, conforms with the London Plan and has been evidenced through a Lewisham Retail Capacity Study (RCS) (119).
+The Core Strategy policy: - establishes the retail hierarchy - locates and promotes any identified retail expansion in existing town centres - provides a policy framework for maintaining, managing and enhancing local and neighbourhood shopping, and the night time economy - supports farmers and street markets. - 7.35 The policy is in accordance with PPS4, conforms with the London Plan and has been evidenced through a Lewisham Retail Capacity Study (RCS).(115)